AlibabaCloudDocs/smartag/intl.en-US/Tutorials/Deploy an SAG device in one-arm mode and enable dynamic routing.md

 ## Step 6: Test the connectivity

-After you complete the configurations in the preceding steps, access cloud resources deployed in the VPC network from a client in your private network to test the connectivity.
+After you complete the configurations in the preceding steps, access cloud resources deployed in the VPC from a client in your private network to test the connectivity.